 NORTHAMPTON HOPE CENTRE

-"The Northampton Town Football in the Community Trust are more active than ever and we hope we can make a difference to the charities we are partnering with next season."
+"The Northampton Town Football in the Community Trust continue to go from strength to strength with much of their work going unseen but it is making a real difference to lives of those who we come in to contact with and we hope we can make a difference to the charities we are partnering with next season.

 Being an official partner entitles the charity to the following benefits;

-One bucket collection during the season as part of a themed home game in support of charity
+- One bucket collection during the season at a home game

 - Use of the club badge for promotional purposes

 - Media coverage of charity events in club's match programme and on the club web-site